canonical/kafka-operator/docs/explanation/security.md

 The environment where Charmed Apache Kafka operates can be divided into two components:

 1. Cloud
 2. Juju

 ### Cloud

-Charmed Apache Kafka can be deployed on top of several clouds and virtualization layers:
+Charmed Apache Kafka can be deployed on top of several clouds and virtualisation layers:

 | Cloud     | Security guides                                                                                                                                                                                                                                                         |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|